Vimal21/Fitpeo-List/README.md

-Fitpeo - MVVM + Dagger2
+Fitpeo - MVVM + Hilt with Dagger, Retrofit, Kotlin, Picasso and unit test cases are covered